-As we walked through the slums, it was all very familiar to places I saw in Delhi.
-Homes made from scavenged materials -uneven walls, unglazed windows, corrugated iron roofs.
-The hard mud paths were litter strewn, in a couple of weeks they’ll be quagmires of wet mud.
+As we walked through the slums, it was all very similar to places I saw in Delhi: homes made from scavenged materials, uneven walls, unglazed windows, corrugated iron roofs.
+The hard mud paths were litter strewn – in a couple of weeks they’ll be quagmires of wet mud.

 Roads were pot holed, narrow, stalls and heaps of rubbish making obstacles for vehicles to inch around.
 At one point the road was blocked as a lorry driver was asleep, curled up over the steering wheel, oblivious to the honking from other drivers who were unable to pass.

 While we were there, the power went out.
 This happens every Friday.
-There isn’t enough electricity, so different areas have no power for certain times during the week.
-They never know how long the power cut will last, sometimes a few hours, but when I was there it came back on after about 30 minutes.
+There isn’t enough electricity, so different areas of the slums have no power for certain times during the week.
+They never know how long the power-cut will last, sometimes a few hours, but when I was there it came back on after about 30 minutes.
 The fridge whirred back into life and the ceiling fan stirred the warm air.
-Would make the fridge pretty useless for anything other than drinks though.
+It would make the fridge pretty useless for anything other than drinks though.

 Usually the centre is shut during May, but they opened it to show me inside.
 When they saw it was open, a couple of women came in, to see what was happening.
 Max said I could talk to them ( someone translated for me) and asked me to pray with them.
 I will change their names.
 Actually, I will give them English names, in the hope you will see they were just women, the same as us, but with different lives.